wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 * Specifying additional attributes during `CALL`, `PUBLISH`, `EVENT`, `YIELD`, `RESULT` messages to signal *Router* to skip payload inspection.
+* Additional attributes are passed then alongside with `INVOCATION` and `ERROR` messages
 * Encrypting and decrypting payload with crypto algorithms.
 * Providing additional information about payload format and type.